Sound Mixes

 The main goal of any sound mix is to artfully blend the relative levels of the various components of the soundtrack so that the film will have its intended emotional impact.

-Your sound mix must be scheduled and planned ahead of time with Sound Faculty or Staff.
+Your sound mix must be scheduled and planned ahead of time with FVSound faculty or staff.
 During the Fall semester, sound mixes are usually on a first-come, first-served basis.
 The spring semester gets very busy, so mixes are scheduled well in advance.

-Early in the Spring semester, Sound faculty and staff meet with all graduating students.
-Based on the information provided in the Sound Mix and Post Questionnaire, each student is assigned a Faculty or Staff Sound Mentor, as well as a Preview and Sound Mix date.
+Early in the Spring semester, FVSound faculty and staff meet with all graduating students.
+Based on the information provided in the Sound Mix and Post Questionnaire, each student is assigned a faculty or staff Sound Mentor, as well as a Preview and Sound Mix date.
 Scheduling priority is given to graduating MFAs.
-Your Sound Mentor will assist you in planning your soundtrack and will work with you during the Preview and Sound Mix.
+Your Sound Mentor will not edit or design your soundtrack for you but will advise you in planning and executing your soundtrack, and will work with you during the Preview and Sound Mix.
 The Preview is a last chance to look for organizational or creative problems before your Sound Mix.
 You must meet with your Sound Mentor early and often to ensure the most efficient use of the allotted mix time.

 Rescheduling a mix can be difficult.
-You must reply-all to the original confirmation email you received from FVSound.
-FVSound will attempt to accommodate a reschedule, but it is not guaranteed that your mix can be done during operating hours and may have to take place during after hours or a weekend.
+You must reply-all to your original confirmation email from FVSound.
+FVSound will attempt to accommodate a reschedule, but it is not guaranteed that your mix can be done during operating hours and may have to take place during after-hours or a weekend.

 Projects vary a great deal in complexity and technical needs.
 Therefore, you should plan ahead with your Sound Mentor to determine the best way to finish your project.

 Mixes are done in A111 Mix Theater, A112 Recording Studio, and F104 Post Sound Suite.
-Sound mixes can be from mono (for 16mm) to 5.1, depending on your finishing format.
+Sound mixes can range in format from mono (for 16mm) to 5.1 and beyond, depending on your finishing format.
 All sound mixes are compatible with most types of surround decoding systems.

 The different versions of the sound mix can be complex and confusing, so it is important to get a layback after your sound mix.
 Laybacks are done free of charge by Sound Student Technicians.